kuznetsovsite/docker-protoc/README.md

 #### Contributors

-Open a PR and ping one of the Namely employees who have worked on this repo recently.
+Open a PR and ping one of the skuznetsov employees who have worked on this repo recently.
 We will take a look as soon as we can.\
 Thank you!!

-#### Namely Employees
+#### skuznetsov Employees

-Namely employees can merge PRs and cut a release/pre-release by drafting a new Github release and publishing them.\
+skuznetsov employees can merge PRs and cut a release/pre-release by drafting a new Github release and publishing them.\
 The release name should follow the same tag conventions described in  [this doc](#tag-conventions) and the gRPC version in the release name\
 must match the `GRPC_VERSION` configured in [variables.sh](./variables.sh).\
 A valid release/pre-release will be of the form `v${GRPC_VERSION}_${BUILD_VERSION}`/`v${GRPC_VERSION}_${BUILD_VERSION}-rc.${RC_VERSION}` respectively.\
 e.g `1.37_2`, `1.38_0-rc.3`.\
-Once a new **valid** Github release is published, new images will be published to [DockerHub](https://hub.docker.com/u/namely/) via CI.
+Once a new **valid** Github release is published, new images will be published to [DockerHub](https://hub.docker.com/u/skuznetsov/) via CI.

 ## Docker Troubleshooting